 How to Meal Prep: Protein Edition

 Protein should be a core part of every meal, because it boosts your metabolism, reduces cravings, and builds muscle.
 That doesn’t mean it’s easy to whip up a protein-filled meal on a weeknight, though.
-But if you prepare your proteins in advance, you can transform a quick pasta or salad into a proper meal with little-to-no added effort.
+With the help of a recipe planner, you can prepare your proteins in advance and transform a quick pasta or salad into a proper meal with little-to-no added effort.

 Here’s your game plan for how to meal prep protein like chicken, eggs, beans, and more:

 Notes on Prep & Storage

 The beauty of these ingredients is that they can be stored in the fridge for a few days or in the freezer for several months.
 We recommend using freezer bags, being sure to label each one with the content and date prepared.
 When it comes time to dethaw your prepped proteins, the best method is to pop the bag in the fridge the night before you plan to use it.

 Cooked chicken is a great protein to have on hand for quick and easy meals like chicken salad, burritos, and quesadillas.
 The secret to meal-prepping chicken breasts is to cook them whole, which prevents them from drying out.